RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 1.md

 ---
 The front door stood imposing and closed at the far end of the room.
 Felicity wasn't even facing it, but that door was all she could think about.

 Frank had just come home through that door, and as usual he smelled of alcohol and self-righteous anger.
 He had blown through the room like a megaphone attached to a vacuum, but Felicity didn't trust him to stay loud and harmless for long.

-He was sure to find something that upset him and lash out, and the last few days he'd been getting more and more aggressive with how he let that frustration spill out.
+"I'm just gonna...freshen up, Doll.
+Then we'll see what the night gives me."
+Frank called as he stomped into the bathroom.

-Felicity also worried that she wouldn't get very far.
+Felicity also worried how far she could get with an opportunity like this.

 Frank had been dead-bolting the door when he left for work, functionally locking her in her own home.
 All the windows had bars and didn't open, and she was too scared of what Frank might do if she tried breaking one to escape, and due to all that she hadn't stepped foot outside in over a week.

 The time had come, and a whole day of trying to think about escape plans wasn't helping now the moment to act was upon her.
 The best she had come up with, was claiming to need to walk to the nearby grocer to grab a loaf of bread since the unexpected humidity had caused theirs to turn.
 When Frank had come in blustering, ranting about something Felicity knew he didn't care about, he hadn't dead-bolted the door.

-Felicity realized this might be her only chance for a long while.
+Felicity knew this might be her only chance.

 "Actually, that reminds me..."
-Her timid voice doing it's best to carry to the other end of the house.
+Her small voice doing it's best to carry to the other end of the house.
 "The bread turned moldy and I wanted to have some egg on toast for breakfast..."
-A pause built, Felicity straining her ears to glean anything from the noises of the house and ignore any sounds that came through their thin walls.
+A pause built, almost echoing off the walls.
+Felicity straining her ears to glean anything from the noises of the house and ignore any sounds that came through their thin walls.
 "So I'm just going to pop to the shop and get some!"

+She heard the shower turn on.

 Not wanting to give either Frank enough time to think about it or herself more time to panic and catastrophize, Felicity got up from her desk and turned to leave.

 The walk to the front door felt glacial.

 She couldn't draw attention to herself until she'd gotten outside, months of very little exercise and being trapped in and around the house had made her unfit.
 If Frank caught on too soon she would be easy to catch and punish, even if he was drunk.

 She snatched her wallet, from the table near the door where the house keys used to live, and reached out for the door handle.
 Sweat dripping from her hand, not from the effort but from the air, thick with humidity that got worse the closer to the door she got.
 Ears still straining to listen for any hint of trouble.